Graph Neural Networks Do Not Always Oversmooth: Results

 We discuss how the assumptions on weight matrices in related theoretical work \cite{cai_note_2020,wu_demystifying_2023} exclude networks in the chaotic phase in Appendix~\ref{app:Restriction-in-related-work}, explaining why the non-oversmoothing phase has not been reported before.
+In Appendix~\ref{app:KW-shift-operator} we observe how increasing the weight variance increases the oversmoothing measure $\mu(X)$ in equilibrium also in the case of the more common shift operator proposed in the original work \cite{kipf_semi-supervised_2017}, despite the fact that this shift operator does not have the oversmoothed fixed point in the sense of Equation~(\ref{eq:GCNGP-oversmoothed-fixed-point}).